What to Do When a Loved One Has a Mental Illness (11 Tips)

 Getting those words out of their head is an important part of recovery.

 Loving someone with a mental illness can create loads of stress.
-The unpredictable environment created by mental illness ads to that stress.
+The unpredictable environment created by mental illness adds to that stress.

 It is vital that you continue to take care of your own emotional and physical needs.
 If you don’t remain healthy, you cannot help your loved one.

-Mr. and Mrs. Smith waiting too long to take action.
+Mr. and Mrs. Smith waited too long to take action.
 Don’t make the same mistake.
+If you see warning signs, do something immediately.
+Mrs. Smith would tell you the same if she were sitting here with me today.

 In conclusion, if your loved one has been diagnosed with a mental illness or is displaying the symptoms of one, there is much you can do.
 Make yourself available to listen.
 Offer a helping hand or go with them to the doctor.
-Keep your mind open to understanding and stay positive.
+Keep your mind open to understanding and stay positive and patient.

-By doing these things, you can do much to help them endure, and hopefully to flourish, while living with their condition.
+By doing the above things, you can do much to help them endure, and hopefully to flourish, while living with their condition.

 Please share this post on social media and with others that could benefit from the content.